Smalltalk offshoot named as Victorian awards finalist

 Unlike smalltalk, Still Talking is not a facilitated parent group, Ms McKenzie said.
 But a smalltalk coordinator does check in with groups to offer brief guidance or support.

-The benefits for the families are many, including that they share a connection through smalltalk and can continue to have the best chance at building solid and beneficial interactions with their children.
+The benefits for the families are many.
+They share a connection through smalltalk that gives them the best chance at building beneficial interactions with their children.

 “We are honoured to be a finalist in these awards because they highlight the importance of our work in supporting parents to build their capacity and their confidence,” Ms McKenzie said.